ABuksinski/JAN21-JDBC/README.md

 * Accessing Database with credentials (username and password)
 * Asking for user input and calling a specified method
 * CRUD for customer

+**Please use given IMS Starting point instead of creating a project from scratch - it is there for your benefit :)**